Self-Injectable Weight Management Treatment

 What is GLP-1 Agonist?

-Your body produces a hormone called glucagon-like peptide (GLP-1), which is released from the gut in response to food.
+Your body produces a hormone called Glucagon Like-Peptide (GLP-1), which is released from the gut in response to food.
 This plays an important role in regulating blood glucose levels, slowing the emptying of your stomach and suppressing your appetite.

 How do Self-Injectable Weight Management Treatments work?